Email Marketing for E-commerce: A Practical Guide

 These behavioral triggers allow you to re-engage customers at critical moments in their journey.
 Research shows that these types of automated campaigns can generate substantially more revenue than standard promotional emails because they are incredibly timely and relevant to what the customer is already thinking about.

-Integrate Your Loyalty Program
+Connect Your Loyalty Program to Your Emails

 Your loyalty program and email marketing should work hand-in-hand.
 Email is the perfect channel to keep your most loyal customers engaged and informed about their perks.
 You can send automated updates on their points balance, notify them when they’ve earned a new reward, and send exclusive offers just for members.
 This makes them feel valued and gives them a clear reason to choose your store over a competitor’s.